Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indexes.md

         An Index represents all possible binary states a known bit-width could hold.

 Since it makes the math _infinitely_ eaiser, the upper _**limit**_ of an index is considered to be 2ⁿ (where 𝑛 represents the bit length of the index) while the upper maximum **_value_** of an index is (2ⁿ)-1.
+This means that we consider an 8-bit index to be a "256" index, even though it can never address the value "256".
 This has a _very specific purpose_ as it makes the midpoint of an index equivalent to 1 followed by all zeros and a single division of 2 from the limit.

     [ 1 1 1 1 1 1 1 1 ] (255) | (2⁸)-1 🡨 The maximum value of the index